Facts

 Impact of Medical Research

-• #1 ranked public medical school in the State of New York and 57th in the nation among research medical schools (Source: U.S. News & World Report)
+• #1 ranked public medical school in the State of New York (Source: U.S. News & World Report)

 • World-class, National Institutes of Health-sponsored research programs in neurological diseases, cancer, cardiovascular disorders, biomedical imaging, regenerative medicine and infectious diseases, among many other topics